FAQs on CloudWatch supported protocols

 What latency improvements can I expect when upgrading to the specified AWS SDK versions for CloudWatch using the newer protocols?

-Will AWS query protocol be deprecated?
+Will the AWS Query protocol be deprecated?

 Where can I find more information about AWS JSON and Smithy RPC v2 CBOR protocols?

-You can find more information about JSON protocol at AWS JSON 1.1
+You can find more information about JSON protocol at AWS JSON 1.0

 For more about CloudWatch API requests, see Making API Requests in the CloudWatch API Reference Guide.